suvankarmaitygithub/Graduate-Admission-Prediction/README.md

 # Graduate-Admission-Prediction
-With this kernel, students will guess their capacities and they will decide whether to apply for a master's degree or not.
+Objective:- With this machine learning algorithm, students will guess their capacities and they will decide whether to apply for a master's degree or not.